The Bardo

 all programme materials

-cost of our small team of facilitators
+a contribution toward the costs for our small team of facilitators

-opportunities for virtual and asynchronous pre- and post-retreat engagement
+opportunities for pre- and post-retreat engagement